East Bengal the Real Power: Supported club

 East Bengal FC is one of the oldest and most successful football clubs in the country, which currently plays in the Indian Super League.
 The club was established on 1 August 1920 and has won three National Football League (later named as I-League) titles, eight Federation Cups, and three Indian Super Cups, alongside other trophies.

-East Bengal the Real Power is one biggest and most active fan clubs of East Bengal.
+East Bengal the Real Power is a large active fan club of East Bengal.
 It cheers for the club in both home and away matches all around the country, and also makes banners and tifos on match-days.

 East Bengal the Real Power has also backed the India national football team.
 In the 2022 FIFA World Cup Qualifier India vs Bangladesh match, they unfurled a huge tifo along with Blue Pilgrims and other fan clubs.
 Funding for the creation of the tifo was raised through crowdfunding; raising a total of ₹87507 from 274 donors.